 Dick Francis Books by Felix Francis

-In addition to the five books already mentioned, Felix Francis has written an additional five books in the style of his father, which we have included here.
+In addition to the five books already mentioned, Felix Francis has written an additional six books in the style of his father, which we have included here.

 During his lifetime Dick Francis also wrote three nonfiction books.
 The Sport of Queens was the very first book following his retirement from being a steeplechase jockey.
 All are now out of print, but used copies may be available.

 - The Sport of Queens: The Autobiography of Dick Francis (1957) (Out of Print)